Table of contents

-In this article, we’ll guide you on how to remove a Git remote repository.
+In this article, we’ll continue the Linux how-to series and guide you on how to remove a Git remote repository.
 We’ll cover the difference between local and remote repositories and two possible workflows for Git remote repository.
 Take a look at our infographics to learn everything in less than one minute!

 Git is a free and open-source distributed version control system.
 Linus Torvalds designed it in 2005, and now Git is one of the most popular code version control systems in the world.
 Git helps you to maintain the history of changes that you made during your software development process.

 Local Git Repository.

 Git is a decentralized distributed version control system.
 That means that you can store your software code changes on your local PC or remote server.
 Software changes that you keep locally forming the local repository.

 To create (or initiate) a local repository, you’re using the following command:

 To add and commit your changes to your local Git repository, use: